 the right to respect for private and family life; or

 freedom from discrimination.

 The presumption is that this type of data needs to be treated with greater care because collecting and using it is more likely to interfere with these fundamental rights or open someone up to discrimination.
-This is part of the risk-based approach of the GDPR.
+This is part of the risk-based approach of the UK GDPR.

-Whilst other data may also be sensitive, such as an individual’s financial data, this does not raise the same fundamental issues and so does not constitute special category data for the purposes of the GDPR.
+Whilst other data may also be sensitive, such as an individual’s financial data, this does not raise the same fundamental issues and so does not constitute special category data for the purposes of the UK GDPR.
 And while data about criminal allegations or convictions may raise some similar issues, it does not constitute special category data as it is covered by separate rules.
-However, you always need to ensure that when you are processing other types of data, it is fair and meets other GDPR requirements (including the separate rules on criminal offence data).
+However, you always need to ensure that when you are processing other types of data, it is fair and meets other UK GDPR requirements (including the separate rules on criminal offence data).

 These special categories of personal data are framed broadly and may also catch information that is not seen as particularly sensitive.
 For example, details about an individual’s mental health are likely to be much more sensitive than whether they have a broken leg – but both are data concerning health.
 Given the potential risks to fundamental rights, it is important that you identify any special category data and approach it carefully, even if you don’t think it is particularly sensitive.

 What is genetic data?

 The UK GDPR defines genetic data in Article 4(13):